kkibria/scandroid/doc/manual.md

 click the Scan button (or press cmd-2).
 All the explanations appear in the Notes window as if you had gone through the steps one by one.
 5. In case something seems wrong with the scansion, you can control several basic assumptions the program makes:
-(**a**) If it’s wrong about how a word is divided into syllables, or how it’s stressed, double-click the word.
+    1. If it’s wrong about how a word is divided into syllables, or how it’s stressed, double-click the word.
 Do this in the workbox—not down in the Text panel!
 (That would just select the line again and restart the scansion.)
 Follow the directions in the dialog box that comes up.
-(See 6: Fixing a Line for details, and 7: Lexical Stresses and 8: The Dictionary for still more.)
+(See 6: Fixing a Line or details, and 7: Lexical Stresses and 8: The Dictionary for still more.)
-(**b**) If the program is wrong about the metron—if it’s trying to scan as iambic lines that you know are anapestic, or vice versa—you can force the opposite choice the other way through items available in the Scan menu.
+    2. If the program is wrong about the metron—if it’s trying to scan as iambic lines that you know are anapestic, or vice versa—you can force the opposite choice the other way through items available in the Scan menu.
 (For background, see 5: What Happens When You Load a File.)